 Snowdon Space Weather Station

 This project, located at Snowdon Summit, can be thought of like a space station.
 It carries a small scientific payload of a cosmic ray detector and weather instruments and is subject to mass, power, communications and cost constraints.
-Near real-time data collected by the station is displayed on this site, and archive data is also available to download in our find out more page.
+Data collected by the station is displayed on this site, and archive data is also available to download in our find out more page.
 An interactive walkthrough of the equipment is also available.

 This station is part of the RAS200: Astronomy and Geophysics through the Traditional Culture of Wales project.